LukeGrahamLandry/WrapperLib/README.md

 ## Base Module

 - [X] type adapters: nbt, item stack
-- [X] system for event listeners so i dont need that code many times
+- [X] system for event listeners so i don't need that code many times
-- [ ] annotated forge event classes for those event listeners
+- [X] annotated forge event classes for those event listeners
 - [X] canFindClass helpers for each module

-distribute a fat jar that contains everything i could have just done everything in a normal multiloader project and used shade to exclude the modules that arent being used i think i'll do that, it just makes it so much less overhead to keep track of everything they're still split into packages to its easy to see which parts are where if you shadow it you have to exlude the mods.toml and the services of the modules that are excluded i could write a gradle plugin that handles it

-putting it on curseforge makes me part of the problem

 implementing config and data on bukkit would give me a good starting place in case someone offered to pay a lot for a plugin even packets would work. just only meaningful if theres a client mod to accept them